Mixed Breed Dog Temperament: What's Good About 'Em, What's Bad About 'Em

-- Is truly unique – doesn't look or act exactly like any other dog
+- Is unique – doesn't look or act exactly like any other dog

-- Usually has good genetic diversity, which can mean better long-term health
+- Usually has good genetic diversity (has inherited a variety of genes from several different breeds), which can result in better long-term health

 - Doesn't cost much to acquire